Istana Negara, Jalan Istana: East Wing

 The second hall on the first floor is the Dewan Mengadap where the King receives honoured guests such as Head of States and foreign dignitaries.
 This hall doubles as a resting place of Sultans and Governors during the Conference of Rulers.
 The other rooms are Bilik Duta, Bilik Permaisuri and Bilik Menteri.
 Bilik Duta is where the King grants audience to the Prime Minister and also where honoured guests are received.
 The Queen receives her guests at the Bilik Permaisuri while the Bilik Menteri is the rest room for guests.

+The Bilik Singgahsana Kecil or small throne room is also on the second hall on the first floor where is used as the venue for the presentation of appointment letters, swearing-in, pledge of allegiance and the taking of Oath of Secrecy ceremony by Cabinet Ministers (if it is held separately from the ceremony that involves all ministers); the ceremony for the presentation of Credentials to Malaysian Ambassadors and High Commissioners to foreign countries; the ceremony for the presentation of appointment letters to The Yang di-Pertua Negeri; the ceremony for an audience with The Yang di-Pertuan Agong for the presentation of appointment letters to Judges of the Federal Court, Court of Appeal and High Court; Ceremony for the presentation of appointment letters to the Director General of Anti-Corruption Commission of Malaysia, presentation of appointment letters to the Director General of Maritime Enforcement Agency of Malaysia and the presentation of appointment letters to the judges of Syariah Court.

 West Wing

 Meetings of the Conference of Rulers were held at the Bilik Mesyuarat Raja-Raja situated in the West Wing.